Top 4 Qlik Competitors and Alternatives We Tested in 2026

 ThoughtSpot flips the BI experience — instead of building charts, you just ask questions and get instant, AI-powered answers.

-Where Qlik wants you to build reports manually, ThoughtSpot just gives you the answer.
+That was the biggest difference from Qlik: Where Qlik wants you to build reports manually, ThoughtSpot just gives you the answer.

 • Just typed a question like “top-performing regions” — got instant insights